Manual Install

 );

-Note that if you’re using VSCode you’re probably going to need to restart TS
+Note that if you’re using VSCode, you’ll probably need to restart the TS